lizmat/raku-all-modules/skids/perl6sum/README.md

 Sum:: Perl 6 modules implementing checksums, hashes, etc.

+## Purpose

+This suite of modules intends to become a thorough, idiomatic Perl 6 interface to checksum and digest algorithms, for both academic use and for production applications.
+It supports both efficient external libraries, and pure Perl 6 implementations of algorithms.

+Currently, for production use, it is recommended only to use the modules with external libraries implementing desired algorithms.
+At this time, the libraries supported are libcrypto, librhash, and libmhash.
+These libraries are not strictly dependencies, as runtime fallback code will use pure Perl 6 implementations when the libraries are not present.
+So, projects using these modules in production should take care to add dependencies appropriate to the use case.
+The default behavior will always be to use the fastest available option and fall back in the order of decreasing performance, to the extent that there has been time to compare the options.

+The pure Perl 6 implementations are currently, intentionally, not optimized.
+Some implementations are written in a way that makes them easy to audit from the formal specification of the algorithm.
+Others have been written to intentionally use, and sometimes over-use, certain features of Perl 6 or certain programming styles.
+They are kept this way as fodder for optimization work on the Perl 6 core, until such a time as having fast pure Perl 6 implementations is both possible and needed by someone.

+For example, the MD5 implementation currently runs 10 times slower than the more basic, less fully featured, implementation in the official ecosystem's "Digest::MD5" perl5-workalike module, even though that module itself has probably not been very extensively tweaked to avoid rakudo's current slow paths.

+The pure Perl 6 implementations also try to implement features useful for academic/cryptanalysis purposes, by supporting messages that do not pack into bits, supporting variations of algorithms that are obselete or have never seen real-world applications, and supporting tuning of internal parameters or easy modification of the code through subclassing.

+## Idioms

+A few useful idioms should be pointed out.
+The first is that, although prefabricated classes will eventually be provided, all the functionality is available in role form, and as such may be mixed into classes that might want to provide automatic
+checksums:

+    class myStream does Sum::SHA1 does Sum::Marshal::Raw {
+        ...
+        method rx {
+            my $received_data;
+            ...
+            self.push($received_data);
+        }
+    }

+Another is that the objects may be used as a "tap" on a feed, creating a checksum of all the values passed through that feed without interfering with the feed result:

+    @pbytes <== $mySHA1 <== $myMD5 <== generate_packet();
+    ...
+    $packet = blob8.new[@pbytes,
+                        $mySHA1.finalize.Buf.values,
+                        net_endian(+@pbytes)]

 ## 5to6

 There are a few key differences between the way one uses